avishreekh/ML-Project-2020/README.md

 ## Results
 The best result was obtained using DDQN with soft update.
 We could achieve a perfect score on all the environments using a neural network with 2 layers with 4 neurons each.

 A detailed report of the approaches and results can be found in the `Results` folder.
+The training and evaluation plots can be found in the `Plots` folder.

 ## Technical specifications
 The notebooks are written in Python3 and use the following major libraries/frameworks: